 Learn more about configuration.

 The template comes with a second widget called Registration.
-You can find it under Widgets and Design.
+You can find it under App Interface.

 When you click Layers you can see that it has been created as a multi-state box with three states.
-It has a button labelled Register, which changes to Submit when the site visitor clicks.
+It has a button labeled Register, which changes to Submit when the site visitor clicks it.
 It also has a field box where site visitors can add their email address.
 A thank-you message appears when a site visitor has registered.

 This widget also comes with a design preset which can be used for mobile view.